Krzysztof Wodiczko’s Monument

 Building on a practice that for more than fifty years has created platforms for and collaborated with marginalized voices, Wodiczko renders in high relief attention to global migration and the international refugee crisis in Monument.
 Farragut’s personage, a bygone symbol of American naval prowess, is updated and transferred to living individuals whose experiences are not regularly honored in public monuments.
 The project invites the public to acknowledge this country’s conflicted history of accepting and rejecting refugees, asylum seekers, and immigrants.

-On view January 16 through May 10, 2020, and running from 5 to 8 PM Monday to Saturday, the installation will be complemented by a series of public programs, lectures, and events that expand upon the concepts explored within the work.
+On view January 16 through May 10, 2020, and running from dusk to 9 PM Monday to Saturday, the installation will be complemented by a series of public programs, lectures, and events that expand upon the concepts explored within the work.

 The artist and Madison Square Park Conservancy have partnered with Refugee Council USA, a coalition of humanitarian organizations including the International Rescue Committee, and Integrated Refugee and Immigrant Services.
 These organizations invited individuals to share their stories to form the foundation of Wodiczko’s footage.
 The participants’ refugee status is not compromised by their filmed presence.
 The artist is conscious that the reach of his work has long depended on the circumstances of others: Wodiczko has realized outdoor projects in cities and municipalities with war veterans, homeless people, families of victims of gun violence, women and children who have experienced domestic abuse, stateless individuals, and immigrants.
 His practice brings visibility to the invisible through immersive research, interviews, and placement in a public forum.